Christian fundamentalism: By denomination

-Independent Baptist
+Independent Baptist Churches

-Conservative Holiness Movement
+Bible Baptist Churches, Fundamental Baptist Churches or Independent Baptist Churches refuse any form of ecclesial authority other than that of the local church.
+Great emphasis is placed on the literal interpretation of the Bible as the primary method of Bible study as well as the biblical inerrancy and the infallibility of their interpretation.
+Dispensationalism is common among Independent Baptists.
+They are opposed to any ecumenical movement with denominations that do not have the same beliefs.
+Many Independent Fundamentalist Baptist (IFB) churches adhere to only using the King James Version, a position known as King James Onlyism.

+Methodism

-Fundamental Methodism includes several connexions, such as the Evangelical Methodist Church and Fundamental Methodist Conference.
-Additionally, Methodist connexions in the conservative holiness movement herald the beliefs of "separation from the world, from false doctrines, from other ecclesiastical connections" as well as place heavy emphasis on practicing holiness standards.
+Fundamental Methodism includes several connexions, such as the Evangelical Methodist Church and Fundamental Methodist Conference, along with their seminaries such as Breckbill Bible College.
+Additionally, Methodist connexions in the conservative holiness movement, such as the Allegheny Wesleyan Methodist Connection and Evangelical Methodist Church Conference, herald the beliefs of "separation from the world, from false doctrines, from other ecclesiastical connections" as well as place heavy emphasis on practicing holiness standards.

 Nondenominationalism

-In nondenominational Christianity of the evangelical variety, the word "biblical" or "independent" often appears in the name of the church or denomination.
+In nondenominational Christianity of the evangelical variety, the word biblical or independent often appears in the name of the church or denomination.
 The independence of the church is claimed and affiliation with a Christian denomination is infrequent, although there are fundamentalist denominations.

 Reformed fundamentalism

 Reformed fundamentalism includes those denominations in the Reformed tradition (which includes the Continental Reformed, Presbyterian, Reformed Anglican and Reformed Baptist Churches) who adhere to the doctrine of biblical infallibility and lay heavy emphasis on historic confessions of faith, such as the Westminster Confession.

 Examples of Reformed fundamentalist denominations include the Orthodox Presbyterian Church and the Free Presbyterian Church of Ulster.